cantsteven/bigtagseq/README.md

 ## Dependencies
 The following R packages were used in each Quarto document:
-### UT23_scRNAseq.qmd
 - tidyverse
-- Seurat
-- hdf5r
-- sctransform
-- glmGamPoi
-- harmony

-### UT23_scRNAseq.qmd
-- tidyverse
-- patchwork
-- figpatch
-- SeuratObject
+- DESeq2
-- RColorBrewer
+- apeglm
-- Seurat
+- WGCNA
 - EnhancedVolcano
-- ggthemes
+- org.Rn.eg.db
-- ggprism
+- ggpubr
 - pheatmap
-- MAST
-- harmony
-- Matrix
-- dittoSeq
+- stats
-- org.Rn.eg.db
+- emmeans
 - AnnotationDbi
-- clusterProfiler
-- genekitr
-- scales
-- fgsea